Lmdudester/Garcon/README.md

 Garcon is a locally-hosted web application for managing game servers via Docker.
 It provides a simple interface to import, start/stop, backup, and update game servers running in isolated Docker containers.

+**Note:** This is mostly a pet project for me, but I wanted to do something I'd actually consider using myself.
+I'm experimenting with practical uses for Claude Code to advance my knowledge in the area.

 ## Table of Contents

 - [Features](#features)